microsoft/entref-spring-boot/infrastructure/global-resources/README.md

 # CosmosDB

-Project Jackson uses a CosmosDB instance enabled with the MongoDB API and an Azure Container Registry to push and pull images.
+Project Jackson uses a CosmosDB instance enabled with the DocumentDB API and an Azure Container Registry to push and pull images.
 These are global resources and should be deployed independently of application infrastructure.
 Deploy your own using the button below, which uses the included ARM template.